jennifer88huang/GTPlanner/README.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Contributions and collaborations are welcome and highly appreciated.
+Check out the [contributing guide](CONTRIBUTING.md) and get involved.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For details, see the [LICENSE](LICENSE.md) file.

 ## 🙏 Acknowledgments

 - Built on [PocketFlow](https://github.com/The-Pocket/PocketFlow) async workflow engine
 - Configuration powered by [Dynaconf](https://www.dynaconf.com/)
 - Designed for seamless integration with AI assistants via MCP protocol

----

-**GTPlanner** - Transform your ideas into structured technical documentation with the power of AI.